 Plant foods are health-promoting, but lower in caloric density than animal foods.
 They are therefore thought by many to be inferior forms of fuel for athletes, especially in size and strength sports such as bodybuilding.
 However, the micronutrients in plant foods are indispensable for overall health; maximizing long-term athletic performance requires much more than protein (macronutrient) adequacy, micronutrient density and adequacy are crucial as well.
 Dr. Fuhrman addresses these issues and gives recommendations for obtaining adequate but not excessive amounts of protein with whole plant foods and also discusses the potentially deleterious effects of excess protein consumption by athletes.

-Read Dr. Fuhrman's Newsletter, Fueling the Vegan Athlete.
+Read Dr. Fuhrman's Position Paper, Fueling the Vegan Athlete.

 - 7 consecutive wins in the Western States 100-Mile Endurance Run